 “I was so completely blind without my glasses that I used to imagine dreadful scenarios like surviving an accident, but losing my glasses and not being able to escape.
 I knew that I had a real disability.”

-Louise was also at a disadvantage in the swimming pool – where she struggled with the complications of using prescription goggles.
+And it wasn’t just cycling that was being impacted by Louise’s reliance on glasses.
+She was also at a disadvantage in the swimming pool – where the confusion and complications of using prescription goggles were another headache.

 “After that, I just forgot about Laser Eye Surgery dismissing the possibility of ever being glasses-free.”

-It was Louise’s mother who suggested enquiring at the London Vision Clinic after reading a newspaper article about the successful treatment of a student who also had an extremely high prescription.
+But ten years later, her mother suggested enquiring at London Vision Clinic, after reading a newspaper article about the successful treatment of a student who also had an extremely high prescription.

-After having blended vision surgery in May, she began serious training.
-In September she was able to take part in the Southwell Triathlon… and the experience exceeded her every expectation.
+With a view to competing in a triathlon with the help of her new clear vision, Louise didn’t waste any time.
+After her successful treatment with Laser Blended vision surgery in May, she began her serious training.
+By September, Louise was ready to take part in the Southwell Triathlon… and the experience exceeded her every expectation.

 Louise, a 43-year-old mother of two was satisfied with her final placing: 10th (out of 25) in her age group.